V4D1MECHE/medusa_russian/README.md

 <video src="https://github.com/user-attachments/assets/1afe48e4-5a28-4aee-b4bd-e405701d3cc6" controls="controls" muted="muted" playsinline="playsinline"></video>

 The **Fashion E-commerce Starter** is a modern, customizable e-commerce template built with **Medusa 2.0**.
-Designed around the concept of the sustainable furniture brand **Sofa Society**, this starter showcases the power of new Medusa 2.0 version.
-With its focus on cutting-edge design, sustainability, and personalization, Sofa Society offers users an elegant shopping experience where they can explore customizable collections, product options, and a streamlined checkout flow.
+Designed around the concept of the sustainable furniture brand **MiLi**, this starter showcases the power of new Medusa 2.0 version.
+With its focus on cutting-edge design, sustainability, and personalization, MiLi offers users an elegant shopping experience where they can explore customizable collections, product options, and a streamlined checkout flow.

 This starter kit is an ideal solution for developers who need to set up a professional, feature-rich fashion e-commerce store quickly.
 It comes with a sleek and modern design, customizable collections, an Inspiration page, an About page, and a streamlined checkout process.
 The storefront is fully responsive and optimized for mobile, tablet, and desktop devices.